daily-co/daily-python/docs/src/types.rst

    * - "endpointing"
      - bool | number (see Deepgram's `Endpointing <https://developers.deepgram.com/docs/endpointing>`_)
    * - "extra"
-     - dict (any additional Deepgram settings)
+     - Mapping[str, Any] (any additional Deepgram settings)
+   * - "includeRawResponse"
+     - bool (whether Deepgram's raw response should be included in all transcription messages)

 .. _TranscriptionStatus: